top of page

 B i o g r a p h y

-As a passionate advocate of innovative art song programming, he regularly performs with soprano Emma Rose Lynn, and together they founded Spire Duo, a partnership that seeks to champion the performance of art song through transformative concert programs.
-Established in 2017, Spire Duo recently completed their second season of touring performances in both the Pacific Northwest and Midwest, which included a guest artist feature by Malone University in Canton, OH as well as various organizations in Oregon including the Astoria Performing Arts Center, Lincoln City Cultural Center, and Junction City Arts Council Concert Series.
+As a passionate advocate of innovative art song programming, he regularly performed with soprano Emma Rose Lynn from 2017-2022, and together they founded Spire Duo, a partnership that sought to champion the performance of art song through transformative concert programs.
+Spire Duo had touring performances in both the Pacific Northwest and Midwest, which included a guest artist feature by Malone University in Canton, OH as well as various organizations in Oregon including the Astoria Performing Arts Center, Lincoln City Cultural Center, and Junction City Arts Council Concert Series.
 Their first season included a tour of Schubert’s Die Schöne Müllerin.

 bottom of page